mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 </html>
 {{< / highlight >}}

-With AngularJS expressions partials define what kind of actions should be performed for handling different user interactions.
+With AngularJS expressions, partials define what kind of actions should be performed for handling different user interactions.
 In the example above the value of the attribute ng-click states that the method changeFoo of the current scope will be invoked.

 ## Controllers

-The AngularJS controllers are JavaScript functions, which help handling the user interactions with the web application (for example mouse events, keyboard events, etc.), by attaching methods to the scope.
-All required external, for the controllers, components are provided through the Dependency Injection mechanism of AngularJS.
-The controllers are also responsible for providing the model to the partials by attaching data to the scope.
+AngularJS controllers are JavaScript functions, which help handle user interactions with the web application (for example mouse events, keyboard events, etc.), by attaching methods to the scope.
+All required external dependencies for the controllers and components are provided through the Dependency Injection mechanism of AngularJS.
+The controllers are also responsible for providing the model to partials by attaching data to the scope.
 We can think of this data as view model.

 {{< highlight javascript >}}function MyController($scope) {